Pylons/pyramid/docs/narr/introduction.rst

 Build fast applications
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Pyramid core is fast.
-It has been engineered from the ground up for speed.
+The :app:`Pyramid` core is fast.
+It has been engineered from the ground up for
-It only does as much work as absolutely necessary when you ask it to get a job
+speed.
+It only does as much work as absolutely necessary when you ask it to get
-done.
-If you need speed from your application, Pyramid is the right choice for
+a job done.
+If you need speed from your application, :app:`Pyramid` is the
-you.
+right choice for you.

 Example: http://blog.curiasolutions.com/pages/the-great-web-framework-shootout.html

 Store session data
 ~~~~~~~~~~~~~~~~~~

-Pyramid has built-in support for HTTP sessions, so you can associate data with specific users between requests.
+:app:`Pyramid` has built-in support for HTTP sessions, so you can associate data with specific users between requests.
 Lots of other frameworks also support sessions.
-But Pyramid allows you to plug in your own custom sessioning system.
+But :app:`Pyramid` allows you to plug in your own custom sessioning system.
 So long as your system conforms to a documented interface, you can drop it in in place of the provided system.

 Currently there is a binding package for the third-party Redis sessioning system that does exactly this.
 But if you have a specialized need (perhaps you